-A thermal imaging camera device like this will help you locate hot spots in the room directly on your phone.
+A thermal imaging device like this will help you locate hot spots in the room directly on your phone.

 If you locate a hot spot behind a wall, a picture, a smoke detector, or behind any other device or location that seems unusual or peculiar, you should be able to detect the anomaly.
 At that time, it would be appropriate to take a closer look and inspect for surveillance devices.

 What To Do If You Locate A Surveillance Device:

 If you do encounter a surveillance device, do not disturb it.
 Immediately walk out of view of the camera and call the authorities.

 Most of the newer surveillance cameras use motion detection with a loop-recording feature when recording to the SD card.
 There have been quite a few cases of the perpetrator inadvertently recording themselves placing and walking away from the device because of this feature.

 By staying out of the camera view, you reduce the chance of recording over any of the old footage should the SD card become full.
 If the perpetrator did record themselves on the camera, it is obviously best to minimize the chance of that footage becoming recorded over.

 You may ask yourself what are the legalities of a hidden camera?
 Check out this Blog post for more info.

 If you have any questions or comments feel free to leave a comment below.